Steffen Boarding Method: Variations

-This "Steffen Modified" method addresses the criticism of groups being split up, but is twice as slow as the optimal method.
+This "Steffen Modified" method addresses the criticism of groups being split up and decreases logistical concerns, but is twice as slow as the optimal method.

 Another speedy boarding method suggested is the Southwest method, which consists of people being able to choose where they want to sit.
 While not as fast as Steffen, this method has been shown to have been faster than the standard back-to-front method in controlled experiments.